pabloinsente/sf_for_beh_ss/README.md

 pip list
 ```

-The output should look similar to this (Version may vary)
+The output should look similar to this (Version may vary):

 | Package    | Version |
 |------------|---------|